Date of Award:

 Biological and Irrigation Engineering

 Dedrick, Allen Ray, "Air Pressures Over Reservoir, Canal, and Water Catchment Surfaces Exposed to Wind" (1973).
 All Graduate Theses and Dissertations.
-Paper 491.
+491.